MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/meeting-attendance-report.md

 As an admin, you control whether meeting organizers can download an attendance report by settings in a Teams meeting policy.
 By default, the ability to download the report is on.

 During the meeting, organizers can find the attendance report in the **People** > **Participants** pane of the meeting, in areas within the meeting invite, and in the meeting chat.
+After the meeting has ended, organizers can view and download the attendance report under the **Attendance** tab of the meeting invite or meeting chat.
+Read more about [how meeting organizers can view and download attendance reports in Teams](https://support.microsoft.com/office/ae7cf170-530c-47d3-84c1-3aedac74d310).

-For education tenants, attendance report is useful to track student attendance in online classes.
-For example, the teacher can download the attendance report at the start of class as a simple way to do a roll call.
-Read more about [how organizers can view and download attendance reports in Teams](https://support.microsoft.com/office/ae7cf170-530c-47d3-84c1-3aedac74d310).
+For education tenants, the attendance report can be used to track student attendance in online classes.
+For example, a teacher can download the attendance report at the start of class as a simple way to do a roll call.

 ## Set attendance report policies in Teams admin center